Knut (polar bear): Death

 On 19 March 2011, at the age of four, Knut collapsed and died in his enclosure.
 Witnesses reported that after the bear's rear left leg began shaking; he became agitated before convulsing several times and falling backwards into the pool.
 Approximately 600 to 700 zoo visitors witnessed Knut's death.
 A statement made on 22 March in relation to the necropsy reported there were "significant changes in the brain, which may be regarded as a reason for the sudden death".
 Animal welfare organizations in Germany initially accused the Berlin Zoo of negligence, claiming that Knut died of stress caused by being forced to share his enclosure with three female polar bears.
 The zoo denied such claims.
 Bear curator Heiner Klös stated they "did everything to look after Knut—it's normal for polar bears to live with other polar bears in a zoo, and the idea was that Knut should learn social behavior and other skills from the older females ...
 He played with the other bears, he was relaxed and strong."

 On 1 April, pathology experts announced that Knut's immediate cause of death was from drowning.
 The bear's apparent seizure was due to his suffering from encephalitis, a swelling of the brain likely triggered by an infection.
 It is unknown what infection caused the swelling, but pathologists believe it was a virus.
 Although Knut showed no symptoms of being ill, pathologists believe that "this suspected infection must already have been there for a long time ... at least several weeks, possibly months."

 Knut's sudden death caused an international outpouring of grief.
 Hundreds of fans visited the zoo after the bear's death, leaving flowers and mementos near the enclosure.
 The mayor of Berlin, Klaus Wowereit, stated "We all held him so dearly.
 He was the star of the Berlin zoos."

-In January 2014, Knut's full autopsy results were published by the Leibniz Institute for Zoo and Wildlife Research in the Journal of Comparative Pathology.
+In January 2014, Knut's full necropsy results were published by the Leibniz Institute for Zoo and Wildlife Research in the Journal of Comparative Pathology.
 It was the most in-depth post-mortem ever carried out on an animal.
-The autopsy revealed that the damage to the bear's brain was so severe that even if he had not fallen into the water and drowned he would have died anyway.
+The necropsy revealed that the damage to the bear's brain was so severe that even if he had not fallen into the water and drowned he would have died anyway.
 Experts hypothesized that he was suffering from encephalitis caused by a virus.

 In August 2015, it was discovered that Knut died of anti-NMDA receptor encephalitis.